dynup/kpatch/README.md

     # from a kernel git tree:
     git diff > /path/to/foo.patch

-Build the hot patch kernel module:
+Build the patch module:

     kpatch-build /path/to/foo.patch

-This outputs a hot patch module named `kpatch-foo.ko` in the current directory.
+This outputs a patch module named `kpatch-foo.ko` in the current directory.
 Now apply it to the running kernel:

     sudo insmod kpatch-foo.ko